๐ŸฅฆAdvanced Nutrition

 Fat-soluble vitamin absorptionDietary fats enable A, D, E, K uptake

-Glycemic regulationDietary fiber, complex carbohydrates
+Glycemic regulationDietary fiber and complex carbohydrates slow blood sugar response

-ThermoregulationWater's high heat capacity
+ThermoregulationWater's high heat capacity enables evaporative cooling

-Inflammation modulationOmega-3 (anti-inflammatory) vs. Omega-6 (pro-inflammatory)
+Inflammation modulationOmega-3 (anti-inflammatory) vs. Omega-6 (pro-inflammatory in excess)

 Self-Check Questions